Southampton-RSG-Training/git-novice/_episodes/06-collab.md

 Now we know how to create branches, remote repositories, and sync our local and remote branches up.

 ![Feature-branch](../fig/slides/06-collab/8_feature_branch.png){:width="20%"}

 ### Feature-branch workflows

 Now we know how to keep a seperate working copy of our code, and use it to update the version we want other people to use.
 But what if, whilst we're working on adding a new feature in our development branch, someone finds a bug in our code?
 We don't want to have to complete the new feature in ‘dev’ before we can start fixing the bug!

 Plus, what if **multiple people** want to work on the code at once, each working on a new feature?
 If they're all using ‘dev’, there'll be plenty of **merge conflicts**.
-Plus, it makes testing the effect of the new features much harder- we only want to change one thing at a time!
+Plus, it makes testing the effect of the new features much harder - we only want to change one thing at a time!

 This is where the **feature-branch workflow** we mentioned comes in!
 Remember the figure from earlier?